ajhenley/gitbook/mvc_model_view_controller.md

 ![](https://upload.wikimedia.org/wikipedia/commons/a/a0/MVC-Process.svg)

 ####Components
-VC, the model, captures the behavior of the application in terms of its problem domain, independent of the user interface.[11]
-The model directly manages the data, logic and rules of the application.
+**The model** directly manages the data, logic and rules of the application.

-A view can be any output representation of information, such as a chart or a diagram.
+**A view** can be any output representation of information, such as a chart or a diagram.
 Multiple views of the same information are possible, such as a bar chart for management and a tabular view for accountants.
+In applications you will create the view will be the web page.

-The third part, the controller, accepts input and converts it to commands for the model or view.[12]
+**The controller** accepts input and converts it to commands for the model or view.
+The controller can also manage the logic and rules of the application.

-Interactions[edit]
-In addition to dividing the application into three kinds of components, the model–view–controller design defines the interactions between them.[13]
+####Interactions between the components

-A controller can send commands to the model to update the model's state (e.g. editing a document).
+* A controller can send commands to the model to update the model's state (e.g. editing a document).
 It can also send commands to its associated view to change the view's presentation of the model (e.g. by scrolling through a document).
-A model stores data that is retrieved according to commands from the controller and displayed in the view.
+* A model stores data that is retrieved according to commands from the controller and displayed in the view.
-A view generates an output presentation to the user based on changes in the model.
+* A view generates an output presentation to the user based on changes in the model.

-A view controller generates an output view and an embedded controller
+####How this affects you
+When you develop an application you'll create a database.
+The model will represent the database.
+Secondly you'll